pattazl/showKeyBoard/README.md

 ##  Extension Settings

+Get details in the extension, some of setting as below:

 1. removeFolder: The folder where image will move to when clean local image folder
 2. hasBracket: Whether the image path include right bracket
 3. imageSaveFolder: Local folder which the images will save to, support absolute or relative path. support `<filename>` and date format`<YYYYMMDD>` variable (dayjs)